Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/image_movie.rst

 Image sequences can use placeholder files.
 This works by enabling *Use placeholders* checkbox when adding an image strip.
-The option detects the frame range of opened images using blender's frame naming scheme (filename + frame number + .extension) and makes an image sequence with all files in between even if they are missing.
+The option detects the frame range of opened images using Blender's frame naming scheme (filename + frame number + .extension) and makes an image sequence with all files in between even if they are missing.
 This allows you to render an image sequence with a few frames missing and still the image strip will have the correct range to account for the missing frames displayed as black.
-When the missing frames are rendered or placed in the same folder, you can refresh the sequencer and get the missing frames in the strip.
+When the missing frames are rendered or placed in the same folder, you can refresh the Sequencer and get the missing frames in the strip.
 The option is also available when using the *Change Data/File* operator and allows you to add more images to the range.